martin-tang/slippi-wr/README.md

 **Additional Node.js-only exports:**

-- Console connection utilities for real-time game capture
+- Console and Dolphin connection utilities for real-time game capture
 - `SlpFileWriter` for creating `.slp` files
-- `SlpStream` for streaming game data

 **Rule of thumb:** Use `@slippi/slippi-js/node` for Node.js applications and scripts.
 Use the default `@slippi/slippi-js` for browser/web applications.